MrSpectrumYT/ChatEx-Refresh/README.md

 ## 💬 Support
 If you encounter issues or have questions:
 1. Check that you have **Java 21+**
-2. Verify your server is running Folia / Leaf / Paper / Pufferfish / Purpur
+2. Verify your server is running Folia / Leaf / Paper / Pufferfish / Purpur / Spigot
 3. Read the console for error messages

 ## 🌐 Contacts